Jonnygeo/divine-mirror/replit.md

 # Divine Mirror AI - Project Documentation

 ## Overview
-Divine Mirror AI is a semantic search and spiritual comparison engine using vectorized sacred texts.
-Users can ask deep, spiritually-driven questions like "What did Yeshua actually teach about forgiveness?" or "How does the Tao compare to the Gospels on peace?"
-The system uses a vector database built from 131 sacred texts including multiple Bible versions, Quran, Tao Te Ching, Vedas, Dead Sea Scrolls, Apocrypha, Nag Hammadi, and original-language texts (Greek, Hebrew, Sanskrit).
+Divine Mirror AI is a multi-tradition spiritual forensics engine that reveals hidden truth in ancient teachings through advanced AI and cross-cultural scripture comparison.
+Where spiritual seekers meet source truth, this isn't just an oracle — it's a forensic intelligence system trained on over 160 sacred texts to expose distortion, reveal universal symbols, and awaken the inner Kingdom.
+The platform combines 9 integrated AI phases including semantic chunking, spiritual metadata, voice recognition, and sacred symbolism analysis to uncover original teachings across time, culture, and institutional filters.

 ## Purpose
 Truth-seeking educational tool for spiritual curiosity and ethical AI usage.
 Exposes divergence between spiritual originators and modern institutions by comparing authentic ancient texts with modern interpretations, revealing propaganda, fear-based doctrine, and manipulation tactics.
 Not for monetization, not for financial use, makes no theological claims of authority.